3 Styles of Belly Dancing Defined

 The Art of Belly Dancing

-The artt of belly dancing has been with us for thousands of years.
+The art of belly dancing has been with us for thousands of years.
 Women are the designers of this dance since its beginning concept.
 Its traditional roots are based in fertility rituals.
 Certain movements have not changed in the folkloric or ethnic forms of this dance.
-The evolution process as history and social changes came about seems to have appeared in the cabaret style of this ancient dance.
+The evolution process is defined by women, social changes, and cultural history.

 Regardless of which style is chosen belly dancing offers sensuality for the dancer, the participants, and the audience.